eLatin eGreek eLearn

 Wow.
 We are already at the Thanksgiving break.
 Looking at the list of things done and not-done, I am evenly split.
 My Latin IIs are more or less on schedule, as are my IIIs, but AP, ah, AP, the perpetual late-comer.
 As a colleague put it, we spend too much time enjoying the poetry.

 But it isn't about schedules and syllabi.
 How well do my students understand the language?
-I am beset by worries that they will emerge after four years, having learned little or nothing, with no appreciation for what… Continue
+I am beset by worries that they will emerge after four years, having learned little or nothing, with no… Continue

 Posted on November 25, 2008 at 2:28pm — 3 Comments